Legb4/HeliX/readme.md

 MIT License

-Copyright (c) 2025 DigitalMafia / Project Name
+Copyright (c) 2025 DigitalMafia / HeliX E2EE Chat

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal